mrc-ide/wastewatchR/README.md

 public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)
 <!-- badges: end -->

-`wastewatchR` is a stochastic branaching process-based model of infectious disease dynamics and transmission developed to assess and evaluate the utility of different surveillance approaches, with a particular focus on wastewater surveillance.
+`wastewatchR` is a stochastic branching process-based model of infectious disease dynamics and transmission developed to assess and evaluate the utility of different surveillance approaches, with a particular focus on wastewater surveillance.